London police detain jailed former Mexican governor's wife; faces extradition trial

-MEXICO CITY, Oct 29 (Reuters) - Police in London on Tuesday detained Karime Macias, the wife of a disgraced former Mexican state governor who is serving a 9-year jail sentence for money laundering and links to organized crime, a spokesman for Mexico's attorney general's office said.
+MEXICO CITY (Reuters) - Police in London on Tuesday detained Karime Macias, the wife of a disgraced former Mexican state governor who is serving a 9-year jail sentence for money laundering and links to organized crime, a spokesman for Mexico's attorney general's office said.

 Macias will now face an extradition trial in Britain, the spokesman said.